Extensions

 Identifier case handling

-PostgreSQL folds identifiers to lower case by default, SQlite is case insensetive by default.
-It's important to be aware of potential issues with table and column names.
+PostgreSQL folds identifiers to lower case by default, SQLite is case insensitive by default only for uppercase and lowercase ASCII base latin letters.
+It’s important to be aware of potential issues with table and column names.

 , but is correct for PostgreSQL